 Children have an opportunity to consolidate their understanding of numbers to 10 through daily routines, such as snack and registration.
-(EYFS Consultant, November 2022).
+(EYFS Consultant, November 2022)

 Similarly to Reception, Maths in Nursery is also taught through a mastery approach.
-The learning of maths is heavily taught through play-based experiences both indoors and outdoors.
+Maths is heavily taught through play-based experiences both indoors and outdoors.
 We focus on deepening the children's understanding of mathematical concepts through practical adult-led activities, songs and rhymes, co-play experiences, and a range of high-quality resources (e.g. concrete/ pictorial/ abstract).
-We have a strong focus on using sentence stems to develop reasoning during play and within the daily routines.
+We strongly focus on using sentence stems to develop reasoning during play and within the daily routines.
 Through adult-directed and child-initiated play, we also focus on the six key areas of mastery stated above.